 Phyllis Galembo‘s large scale photographs of ritual and religious costumes in West Africa.

-Matsunami Mitsutomo unifies the facades of houses that do not match esthetically, with numbers.
+Japanese architect Matsunami Mitsutomo unifies the facades of four dissimilar ready to build houses in Osaka, with numbers.

 from Kumi Yamashita‘s shadow installations